-A lot of travelers to Greece combine a trip to some of the island with a visit to Athens, but Crete is big enough that it could easily be made into a trip of is own (driving from one end to the other would take approximately 5 hours without stopping).
-It’s also a year-round destination.
+A lot of travelers to Greece combine a trip to some of the islands with a visit to Athens, but Crete is big enough that it could easily be made into a trip of its own (driving from one end to the other would take approximately 5 hours without stopping).
+It's also a year-round destination.

 With its remarkable hospitality, exceptional cuisine drawn from the island's own local produce, traditional villages and monasteries, and pristine beaches, Crete could easily be explored for a week or more.
 In less than a week, however, you can still check off many of its main sites, including the bustling capital Heraklion and the Venetian cities of Chania and Rethymno, charming coastal towns like Agios Nikolaus and Sitia, the Minoan ruins of Knossos, and the striking Samaria Gorge.

 A rental car will allow you to make the most of the island while maximizing flexibility and keeping costs down.
 Consider having two home bases—one each on either end of the island—in order to minimize travel time among various sites or spend several days covering the island from one end to the other.
 Keep in mind, there are airports close to both the capital of Heraklion and Chania, but several ferry ports, so you may opt to fly into Crete and travel by ship back to Athens to catch your international flight home, or vice versa.

 Click here for the ultimate guide to Crete.

 If you have just one day in Crete, either sandwiched between two overnights or one evening and one morning with an overnight in between, you should plan to visit the Palace of Knossos, a massive Minoan complex dating back thousands of years covered in frescoes and including the ruins of ancient baths, and the Archaeological Museum in Heraklion, with its comprehensive collection of Minoan art and artifacts.